About

 Policy: a definite course or method of action selected from among alternatives and in light of given conditions to guide and determine present and future decision.

-Compassionate Policy: a definite course or method of action selected from among alternatives, in light of given conditions to guide and determine present and future decisions in a sympathetic manner that is conscious of the distress of others and demonstrates a desire to alleviate that distress.
+Compassionate Policy: A definite course or method of action is selected from among alternatives.
+It considers the given conditions to guide and determine present and future decisions.
+This is done in a sympathetic manner.
+It is conscious of the distress of others and shows a desire to alleviate that distress.

 Leave a Reply